 However, the adoption of the new CEQA Guidelines threshold to assess projects for consistency with CEQA Guidelines Section 15064.3, subdivision (b), does not constitute "new information" for the purpose of this analysis because the effects of VMT on GHG emissions were known at the time the GP PEIR was certified in 2007, and VMT was part of the analysis for GHG impacts.
-Therefore, the requirement to quantify the amount of VMT generated by the Proposed Project in accordance with the City Guidelines and analyze the impacts under for consistency with the GP PEIR is not mandated by CEQA20 for assessing transportation impacts.
+Further, VMT does not allow an "apples to apples" comparison of transportation impacts, since the GP PEIR analyzed such impact using LOS.20 Therefore, the requirement to quantify the amount of VMT generated by the Proposed Project in accordance with the City Guidelines and analyze the impacts s not mandated by CEQA21 for assessing transportation impacts.